rooftopcms/rooftop-rails/README.md

 ```

 `YourModel` will now respond to calls like `.first()` to get the first post of type `your_post_type` from Rooftop.

+There's lots more in the Rooftop library docs here: https://github.com/rooftopcms/rooftop-ruby

+## Caching responses from the Rooftop API
+The API returns cache headers, including etags, for entities.
+In the `Rooftop` library, the HTTP responses are cached.

+ By default, `Rooftop::Rails` configures the same cache as you're using in your Rails application, and switches it on or off by following the `Rails.configuration.action_controller.perform_caching` setting from your environment configs.
+You can always manually override that by setting `perform_caching` manually in your Rooftop::Rails configuration.

 # Roadmap
 The project is moving fast.
 Things on our list include: